 Because there’s not much point in sending emails if nobody is getting them, is there? 😉

-Emailing platforms not only allow you to manage your email subscribers (a legal requirement we’ll talk more about later), but also to design your emails easily thanks to ready-made templates and email editing functionalities.
+Email marketing software not only allows you to manage your email subscribers (a legal requirement we’ll talk more about later), but also to design your emails easily thanks to ready-made templates and email editing functionalities.

 A few clicks and you can create a newsletter that’s both easy on the eye and meets your objectives.